bearfighting/schema-transformation-toolkit/docs/development/architecture-layering.md

 - which semantics belong in shared shape modeling versus value or validation modeling
 - how parser, transformer, and generator capabilities should be registered and routed in code

+Use [ir-boundaries.md](ir-boundaries.md) for the semantic meaning of `Value IR`, `Shape IR`, and `Constraint IR`.
+This document should stay focused on architecture shape, routing, and registry design.

 ## Source And Target Families

 The project should treat supported inputs and outputs as belonging to one of three families.